Thomas Bezanson: Monastic life and career

+Death

 Brother Thomas died at his home in Erie, Pennsylvania, on 16 August 2007.

+The Brother Thomas Fund

 It was Brother Thomas' dream and vision to establish a Fund to help struggling artists, as he was helped in his life's journey.
 The Brother Thomas Fund was established under the auspices of the Boston Foundation upon the artist's death.
 Since 2007, proceeds from the sale of his work have gone into this Fund and in October 2009, the first eight Brother Thomas Fellowships were awarded to struggling, mid-career Boston artists in the amount of $15,000 each.

+The Brother Thomas Fund is supported by donations and by proceeds from the sale of Brother Thomas's work through the Pucker Gallery in Boston.
+As of 2021, 72 artists had received $1,080,000 in grants.
+The Fellowships are awarded every two years.